kmeshavkin/weather-mood-radio/README.md

+# TO-DO
+* Add usual music player elements (sound, previous/next - history + trackId required)
+* Make state more readable
+* Implement TAG_BLACKLIST?
+* Somehow get clientId even when it was changed
+* Make possible to select from more than first 200 songs
+* Possibly find how to search only by title?

 # Legal Info
 Streaming Sounds
 Note if you are going to stream from our API you need to attribute properly.
 Make sure you've read our [Terms](https://developers.soundcloud.com/docs/api/terms-of-use) and [Attribution Guidelines](https://developers.soundcloud.com/docs/api/buttons-logos) to make sure you treat our creators content correctly.
 When using a custom player you must: